 I knew I meant business as a serious foodie (I don’t even like using that word) when I traveled back to Krakow, Poland to eat at the Kielbasa Van- will travel for food!
 I missed it on my first trip and came back four years later.
 The first time I read about the van was in 2015 right before my first visit to Poland.
 The story of two old men, who have been grilling kielbasa sausages from a blue Communist era van since 1997 intrigued me.
 I love a good food story as much as I love good food.

-Take it back to 2015, I was in Krakow for a couple of nights and I decided to go to the blue van on my last night there.
+Take it back to 2015, I was in Krakow for several days and I decided to eat at the blue van on my last night in the city.
 It was a Sunday night and guess what?
 The Kielbasa van is never there on Sunday nights- I totally missed it!

 The kielbasa was so dayum good!
 It was juicy and the skin was popping.
 The serving is big so come hungry.
 As for the bread, like I mentioned it was a little stale but I did not come for the bread!
 It was just a satisfying moment- both for the food enthusiast in me and as a traveler.